Why Do I Need a Workers’ Comp Lawyer?

 From the perspective of the employer, an injured worker cuts into productivity and profits.
 Companies and their workers’ comp insurance carriers will use every tactic to deny or minimize your claim and get you back to work as soon as possible.

-Trial lawyer Mitchell L. Feldman has spent 15 years defending insurance companies in workers' compensation litigation.
-He knows why claims are denied and the methods insurers use to chisel employees out of rightful benefits and compensation.
-He now uses that same experience and insights to fight for the rights of injured workers across Florida.
+The trial lawyers at Feldman Williams, PLLC have spent 15 years defending insurance companies in workers’ compensation litigation.
+They know why claims are denied and the methods insurers use to chisel employees out of rightful benefits and compensation.
+They now use that same experience and insights to fight for the rights of injured workers across Florida.

-Contact Feldman Morgado to discover how we protect your interests after a work injury.
-We offer a free initial consultation, representing employees in the Tampa Bay area and statewide.
+Contact Feldman Williams, PLLC to discover how we protect your interests after a work injury.
+We offer a free initial assessment, representing employees in the Tampa Bay area and statewide.

-Our Tampa Workers' Compensation Law Firm Fights for You
+Our Tampa Workers’ Comp Law Firm Fights for You

 You should contact an attorney as soon as possible after your injury.
 There are dozens of ways that legal representation will pay off for you if your employer resists your claim in any way.
 These are just some of the ways we advocate for clients on a daily basis: